 How to Become a Positive Thinker & a Happy Person

-The path to joy is becoming a positive thinker, plain and simple.
-Read this post and learn how to take the best from every situation!
+I found out that the key to joy is thinking positively, plain and simple.
+Read this post and learn how to become a happier person!

 Share this post!

-This one is for my over achievers, my artists, and people who want to be a positive thinker but don’t know how – or aren’t sure if seeing the better side of things will change your situations.
+This one is for my over achievers, my artists, and people who want to be a positive thinker but don’t know how!

-Hopefully this description matches you: you have a nice home, solid friends, your relationship with your family leans to the healthy side, and you’re proud of your work.
+So you have solid friends, your relationship with your family leans to the healthy side, and you’re proud of your work.
 Nothing’s missing, nothing’s wrong.

-But for some reason, when people pass you on the street, you find yourself wishing you could be like them.
-“Gosh, what I’d do if I had that person’s confidence.”
+But for some reason, when you pass certain people on the street, you find yourself wishing you could be like them.
+“Gosh, what I’d do if I had that person’s energy.”

 Answers Ahead!

 Well, I’m happy to tell you that you’ve come to the right place.
-I found the answer 3 years ago, and it’s not scouring your memory for every traumatic event you’ve ever experienced.
+I found the answer years ago, and it’s not scouring your memory to understand every traumatic event you’ve experienced.

-Get the workbook with full instructions and the 90 day challenge here!
+Get my workbook with the full exercise and 90 day challenge here!

-In the fall of 2020, I made the decision to be nicer to myself.
-I had started the self-help deep dive a year earlier, learning all of my important numbers and letters.
-I felt a greater understanding of myself, and observing the way I interacted with people suddenly filled me with clear sight I’d hadn’t experienced before.
+In the fall during the pandemic, I made the decision to be nicer to myself.
+My self-help deep dive had already started, and I learned all of my important numbers and letters.
+I understood myself a lot better, and observing the way I interacted with people gave me clarity I hadn’t had before.

-But while I enjoyed the feeling, I noticed that I engaged in a lot of negative self-talk.
-Negative self-talk are the conversations you have with yourself that feel less than kind.
-Anything from “I’m so f***** stupid” to “This is not my best work.”
+Yet while I got to know myself, I noticed that I engaged in a lot of negative self-talk.
+Negative self-talk is any conversation you have with yourself that feels less than kind.
+Anything from “I’m so stupid” to “This is not my best work.”

 Think of it this way – if your parents or sibling said it to you, loudly, at a family gathering, would you take offense?
 Cousins and aunties, uncles and grandparents watching with wide eyes?
 If your answer is yes, it’s negative self-talk